susanne-sundseth/Git-GH-for-writers/Section 1 Getting Started.md

 # Section 1 Getting Started with Git and GitHub

-**Note**: Lessons not included are practice exercises.
+**Note**: Lessons that are not included are practice exercises.

 ## Lesson 1 Intro

 **Git**: Free, open source version control system.
-It only stores the differences between versions so fast and takes up little space.
-The differences are store in the hidden .git folder in your repo.
-To view the folder, select View > Show > Hidden Items in File Explorer.
+It only stores the differences between versions.
+The differences are stored in the hidden .git folder in the repo.
+To view the ,git folder, select **View** > **Show** > **Hidden Items** in File Explorer.

 **GitHub**: Commercial platform on which you can host your files remotely and manage them using Git.
 Git Hub has a good UI and makes collaboration easy.
 It is free for public files.

 ## Lesson 2 Docs Like Code

-Documentation is treated like code via processes => see Docs like Code by Anne Gentle
+Documentation is treated like code via processes.
+See _Docs like Code_ by Anne Gentle.

+The docs like code method uses:

-* Use text formats for documentation that are human readable.
+* Text formats for documentation that are human readable.
     * **Markdown** (.md): Doesn't have tags.
-Has many variations called flavors, for example, GitHub-flavored markdown.
+Has many variations called flavors, for example, GitHub-flavored markdown (GFM).
     * **reStructuredText** (.rst): Used primarily in the Python programming language community for technical documentation.
-No tags, no flavors, can extend its functionality.
+No tags or flavors, can extend its functionality.
 More complex than Markdown and harder to read.
-    * **Asciidoc** (.adoc or .txt): Similar to reStructuredText - no tags, one flavor, can extend functionality.
+    * **Asciidoc** (.adoc or .txt): Similar to reStructuredText with no tags, one flavor, and can extend functionality.
-* Use version control tools such as Git and GitHub.
+* Version control tools such as Git and GitHub.
-* Use a review process similar to code reviews.
+* Review processes similar to code reviews.

 **GitBook**: Similar to GitHub but specific to documentation.
 You can use Git with GitBook.